Walmart, Meal Planner

 Prototyping & Testing

-The initial rounds of testing went really well and we kept gathering insights on what the users were expecting from this platform (through exercises such as Card Sorting) as well as on more generic everyday struggles that they’re facing.
+During the initial rounds of user testing I used exercises like Card Sorting to continuously gather insights on what the users were expecting from this platform as well as on more generic everyday struggles that they’re facing.

-Eventually, this process led us to develop a high-fidelity version of the app that we presented to executive-level stakeholders within Walmart and got the green light to start development.
+Eventually, this process led me to developing a high-fidelity version of the app that my team and I presented to executive-level stakeholders within Walmart, gathering positive feedback and the green light to start development.

 04